 Study Abroad Program Overview

-Get ready to learn and contribute to an organization or community in India.
-Come see how Mumbai is part of the broader global markets.
+Get ready to contribute to an organization and community in India.
+Come learn how Mumbai contributes to the nation and is part of the broader global markets.

-Study abroad in Mumbai offers you an unique opportunity to understand India -- its complexities and heritage, challenges and traditions, its current and potential contributions to our world -- and then serve alongside those who are working in developing India's future.
+Study abroad in Mumbai offers you an unique opportunity to understand India -- its complexities and heritage, modern industries and traditions, its current and potential contributions to our world -- as you serve alongside those who are working to develop India's future.

 Students take a core class that introduces Hindi language, India's history, and the complexities of poverty, gender issues and economic inequality in Mumbai today.
-This course is associated with an in-depth internship in which you contribute to an organization or business over a number of months facilitated by the Academic Internship Council (AIC).
+This course runs alongside an in-depth internship in which you contribute to an organization or business for several months.

-Mumbai Scholarships: All UCEAP participants in the fall 2017 semester in Mumbai will receive a $2,000 scholarship.
+UCEAP Program Scholarships: All UCEAP participants in the fall 2018 semester in Mumbai will receive a $2,000 scholarship.
 See the Cost page

 Students attend classes with UC students only.